awsdocs/aws-doc-sdk-examples/cpp/README.rst

 - To propose a new code example for the AWS documentation team to consider producing, create a new request.
 The team is looking to produce code examples that cover broader scenarios and use cases, versus simple code snippets that cover only individual API calls.
-For instructions, see the �Proposing new code examples� section in the `Readme on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/README.rst>`_.
+For instructions, see the Proposing new code examples section in the `Readme on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/README.rst>`_.

 Copyright and License